 The Biosciences Area partners with Biotech Partners (BP), a non-profit with the mission of educating underserved youth in the Bay Area through personal, academic, and professional development experiences that increase participation in higher education and improve access to fulfilling science careers.
 In 2017 the Biosciences Area provided internships to six high school students.

 We are looking for mentors who have a strong commitment to teaching a high school student.
-The mentor has to be physically present throughout their internship (June 14 – August 5, 2018), provide training, monitor their work, sign off timesheets, etc. Mentors must express their interest by March 16, 2018.
+The mentor has to be physically present throughout their internship (June 14 – August 5, 2018), provide training, monitor their work, sign off timesheets, etc. If you are interested in mentoring but will be away part of the internship period, you may consider co-mentoring with a colleague.
+Mentors must express their interest by April 13, 2018 (DEADLINE EXTENDED).

 What is the Biotech Partners program?

 Biotech Partners is a non-profit organization that helps youth from populations underrepresented in the sciences.
 They are committed to supporting disadvantaged students who might be at risk of dropping out of high school.
 Their paid summer internships run for 8 weeks, between June 14 and August 5, and includes juniors and seniors.
 Before they start the internship, the students complete high school biology, chemistry, algebra, and two semesters of biotech lab.

 Who can be a mentor?

 We are looking for people (postdocs, graduate students, research associates, technology-focused staff, ops staff, etc.) who have a strong commitment to teaching a young student.
 Mentors will need approval from their supervisors and/or area contacts.
 It is helpful if the mentor has had some prior teaching/mentoring experience.
 The internship job description should align with BP’s goal which is to provide a summer experience that will help increase the student’s participation in higher education and provides access to fulfilling science careers.

 What was the feedback we received from mentors last year?